Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 7

-The severity of the Friday afternoon’s heat indeed made Hitler look better.
+The severity of Friday afternoon’s heat indeed made Hitler look better.
 Marithi was limping along the embankment of the pond towards her slum.
 No one could identify who she was in her present appearance.
-A supportive stick in hand, two bundles on her head and waist-some four or five plantain fruits and two pairs of bangle- all for Vellachi.
+A supportive stick in hand, two bundles on her head and waist—some four or five plantain fruits and two pairs of bangles—all for Vellachi.

 The sounds of drums and other small drums from the slum fell on her ears and increased the speed of her walk.
-Turning at the corner, she would be able to find the village plain ground.
+Turning at the corner, she would be able to find the village's plain ground.
 After that, at the corner was Vellaiyan’s hut.
-Yes…She reached the podium of Sudalai madan.
+Yes…She reached the podium of Sudalai Madan.

-With an ostentatious drum beats, a procession was moving in the midday twelve O clock scorching sun.
-In front of it, a silambam show case with drum beats and next to it, a man and a woman sitting in a single horse pulled chariot.
+With ostentatious drumbeats, a procession was moving in the midday twelve o'clock scorching sun.
+In front of it, a silambam showcase with drum beats, and next to it, a man and a woman sitting in a single horse-pulled chariot.

 Maruthi went near and looked at it intently.
 Her eyes got dazzled.
-A person was sitting with flowers on his turf, sandal paste smeared on the chest and an embroidered cap head.- It was Vellaiyan.
+A person was sitting with flowers on his turf, sandal paste smeared on the chest, and an embroidered cap on his head. - It was Vellaiyan.
 How majestically he was sitting!
-She felt as if an intolerable burden had got removed from her heart.
+She felt as if an intolerable burden had been removed from her heart.
 No one identified her.

 Maruthi coughed forcefully due to the sharp cough that came suddenly at that time.
 She spat it out.
 Two drops of blood were there in the phlegm.